MusicPlayerDaemon/MPD/doc/user.rst

         mixer_control "PCM"
     }

-The include directive can be used to include settings from another file; the given file name is relative to the current file:
+The :code:`include` directive can be used to include settings from another file; the given file name is relative to the current file:

 .. code-block:: none